Skip to content

 Changes over time

-Across jurisdictions, there was no statistically significant change in substantiated maltreatments for Indigenous children in any jurisdiction except in South Australia, where rates of Indigenous children who were the subjects of substantiated maltreatments increased from 27.0 to 48.3 per 1,000 population (Table D2.12.5).
+Across jurisdictions, there was no statistically significant change in substantiated maltreatments for First Nations children in any jurisdiction except South Australia, where rates of First Nations children who were the subjects of substantiated maltreatments increased from 29.2 to 44.9 per 1,000 children over the period 2017–18 to 2021–22 (Table D2.12.5).

-Rates of care and protection orders increased for Indigenous children in most jurisdictions, the exception being the Australian Capital Territory and the Northern Territory, where the rates remained unchanged.
-Among Indigenous children, the largest relative increase in rates were in South Australia (41%), followed by Victoria (37%) (Table D2.12.11).
+Over the period from 30 June 2018 to 30 June 2022, rates of care and protection orders increased for First Nations children in most jurisdictions, the exceptions being the Australian Capital Territory and the Northern Territory.
+Among First Nations children, the largest relative increase in rates was in South Australia (40%), followed by Queensland (37%) (Table D2.12.11).

-This figure shows three line charts presenting the changes over time in substantiated maltreatments, out-of-home care and care and protection orders.
-The first line chart shows no clear trend in rate of substantiated maltreatments for both Indigenous and non-Indigenous children.
-The second and third charts show that the rate of Indigenous children on care and protection orders and out-of-home care increased while the rate for non-Indigenous children increased to a lesser extent or no significant change, resulting in an increase in the gap between Indigenous and non-Indigenous children on both care and protection orders and out-of-home care.
+This figure shows three line charts presenting the changes over time in substantiated maltreatments, care and protection orders, and out-of-home care.
+The first line chart shows no clear trend in rate of substantiated maltreatments for both First Nations and non-Indigenous children.
+The second and third charts show that the rate of First Nations children on care and protection orders and out-of-home care increased while the rate for non-Indigenous did not change significantly.

 Note: Children who were the subject of a notification of maltreatment do not count as a contact with the child protection system until an investigation is undertaken.